KaiyangZhou/ssdg-benchmark/README.md

 ## How to setup the environment

 This code is built on top of [Dassl.pytorch](https://github.com/KaiyangZhou/Dassl.pytorch).
 Please follow the instructions provided in https://github.com/KaiyangZhou/Dassl.pytorch to install the `dassl` environment, as well as to prepare the datasets, PACS and OfficeHome.
 The five random labeled-unlabeled splits can be downloaded at the following links: [pacs](https://drive.google.com/file/d/1PSliZDI9D-_Wrr3tfRzGVtN2cpM1892p/view?usp=sharing), [officehome](https://drive.google.com/file/d/1hASLWAfkf4qj-WXU5cx9uw9rQDsDvSyO/view?usp=sharing).
-The splits should be extracted to the two datasets' folders respectively.
+The splits need to be extracted to the two datasets' folders.
 Assume you put the datasets under the directory `$DATA`, the structure should look like
 ```
 $DATA/
     pacs/